m-lab/website/_pages/ndtmetrics.md

 # Calculating Common Metrics for NDT Data

-Commonly reported metrics such as upload or download speed, are calculated from data fields saved by the Network Diagnostic Tool.
+Commonly reported metrics such as upload or download speed are calculated from data fields saved by the Network Diagnostic Tool.
 This document explains how those calculations are made in more detail.

 The most commonly reported metrics are: _Download Throughput (Mbps)_, _Upload Throughput (Mbps)_, _Round Trip Time (ms)_.
 This page provides recommended queries for these metrics, limiting results to only valid tests.
 For the purposes of research, we consider valid NDT tests to be those that: